-1991 Certain software applications need to specify rules for filtering lists of tags according to various criteria.
-This specification provides an EPC Tag Pattern URI for this purpose.
-An EPC Tag Pattern URI does not represent a single tag encoding, but rather refers to a set of tag encodings.
-A typical pattern looks like this:

-1995 urn:epc:pat:sgtin-96:3.0652642.[102400-204700].\

-1996This pattern refers to any tag containing a 96-bit SGTIN EPC Binary Encoding, whose1997Filter field is 3, whose GS1 Company Prefix is 0652642, whose Item Reference is in the1998range $102400 \leq itemReference \leq 204700$ , and whose Serial Number may be anything at1999all.

-In general, there is an EPC Tag Pattern URI scheme corresponding to each EPC Binary Encoding scheme, whose syntax is essentially identical except that ranges or the star (\) character may be used in each field.

-For the SGTIN, SSCC, SGLN, GRAI, GIAI, GSRN and GDTI patterns, the pattern syntax slightly restricts how wildcards and ranges may be combined.
-Only two

-2005 possibilities are permitted for the CompanyPrefix field.
-One, it may be a star (\), in

-2006 which case the following field (ItemReference, SerialReference,

-2007 LocationReference, AssetType,IndividualAssetReference,

-2008 ServiceReference or DocumentType) must also be a star.
-Two, it may be a 2009 specific company prefix, in which case the following field may be a number, a range, or a

-2010 star.
-A range may not be specified for the CompanyPrefix.

-2011 Explanation (non-normative): Because the company prefix is variable length, a range 2012 may not be specified, as the range might span different lengths.
-When a particular

-2012 may not be specified, as the range might span aliferent lengths. when a particular 2013 company prefix is specified, however, it is possible to match ranges or all values of the

-2013 company prefix is specified, nowever, it is possible to match ranges of all values of the 2014 following field, because its length is fixed for a given company prefix.
-The other case

-2017 for that is allowed is when both fields are a star, which works for all tag encodings because

-2016 the corresponding tag fields (including the Partition field, where present) are simply

-2017 ignored.

-2018 The pattern URI for the DoD Construct is as follows:

-$2019 \qquad \texttt{urn:epc:pat:usdod-96:} \textit{filterPat.CAGECodeOrDODAACPat.serialNumberPat}$

-- 2020 where filterPat is either a filter value, a range of the form [lo-hi], or a \ - 2021 character; CAGECodeOrDODAACPat is either a CAGE Code/DODAAC or a \

-- 2022 character; and serialNumberPat is either a serial number, a range of the form [10- - 2023 hi], or a \ character.

-2024 13.1 Syntax

-- 2075 NumericComponent must be less than or equal to the numeric value of the second - 2076 NumericComponent.

-2077 13.2 Semantics

-2078 The meaning of an EPC Tag Pattern URI (urn:epc:pat:) is formally defined as 2079 denoting a set of EPC Tag URIs.

-The set of EPCs denoted by a specific EPC Tag Pattern URI is defined by the following decision procedure, which says whether a given EPC Tag URI belongs to the set denoted by the EPC Tag Pattern URI.

-Let urn:epc:pat:EncName:P1.P2...Pn be an EPC Tag Pattern URI.
-Let urn:epc:tag:EncName:C1.C2...Cn be an EPC Tag URI, where the EncName field of both URIs is the same.
-The number of components (n) depends on the value of EncName.
+- 2054 Certain software applications need to specify rules for filtering lists of tags according to - various criteria.
+This specification provides an EPC Tag Pattern URI for this purpose. - 2056 An EPC Tag Pattern URI does not represent a single tag encoding, but rather refers to a - set of tag encodings.
+A typical pattern looks like this: - 2058 urn:epc:pat:sgtin-96:3.0652642.[102400-204700]. - 2059 This pattern refers to any tag containing a 96-bit SGTIN EPC Binary Encoding, whose - Filter field is 3, whose GS1 Company Prefix is 0652642, whose Item Reference is in the - range $102400 \le itemReference \le 204700$, and whose Serial Number may be anything at - 2062 all. - 2063 In general, there is an EPC Tag Pattern URI scheme corresponding to each EPC Binary - 2064 Encoding scheme, whose syntax is essentially identical except that ranges or the star () - 2065 character may be used in each field. - For the SGTIN, SSCC, SGLN, GRAI, GIAI, GSRN and GDTI patterns, the pattern - syntax slightly restricts how wildcards and ranges may be combined.
+Only two - possibilities are permitted for the CompanyPrefix field.
+One, it may be a star (), in - which case the following field (ItemReference, SerialReference, - 2070 LocationReference, AssetType,IndividualAssetReference, - 2071 ServiceReference or DocumentType) must also be a star.
+Two, it may be a - specific company prefix, in which case the following field may be a number, a range, or a - star.
+A range may not be specified for the CompanyPrefix. - 2074 Explanation (non-normative): Because the company prefix is variable length, a range - 2075 may not be specified, as the range might span different lengths.
+When a particular - 2076 company prefix is specified, however, it is possible to match ranges or all values of the - 2077 following field, because its length is fixed for a given company prefix.
+The other case - 2078 that is allowed is when both fields are a star, which works for all tag encodings because - 2079 the corresponding tag fields (including the Partition field, where present) are simply - 2080 ignored. - The pattern URI for the DoD Construct is as follows: - 2082 urn:epc:pat:usdod-96:filterPat.CAGECodeOrDODAACPat.serialNumberPat - where filterPat is either a filter value, a range of the form [lo-hi], or a - 2084 character; CAGECodeOrDODAACPat is either a CAGE Code/DODAAC or a - 2085 character; and serialNumberPat is either a serial number, a range of the form [10- - 2086 hi], or a character. - 2087 The pattern URI for the Aerospace and Defense (ADI) identifier is as follows: - 2088 urn:epc:pat:adi- - 2089 var:filterPat.CAGECodeOrDODAACPat.partNumberPat.serialNumberPat - where filterPat is either a filter value, a range of the form [lo-hi], or a - 2091 character; CAGECodeOrDODAACPat is either a CAGE Code/DODAAC or a - 2092 character; partNumberPat is either an empty string, a part number, or a character; - and serialNumberPat is either a serial number or a character.

+PaddedPatComponent)

+GS1PatBody ::= "." | (PaddedNumericComponent "."
-- First, any EPC Tag URI component Ci is said to match the corresponding EPC Tag Pattern URI component Pi if: - Pi is a NumericComponent, and Ci is equal to Pi; or - Pi is a PaddedNumericComponent, and Ci is equal to Pi both in numeric value as well as in length; or - Pi is a GS3A3Component, and Ci is equal to Pi, character for character; or - Pi is a CAGECodeOrDODAAC, and Ci is equal to Pi; or - Pi is a RangeComponent [lo-hi], and $lo \le Ci \le hi$ ; or

-- 2095 • Pi is a StarComponent (and Ci is anything at all) - 2096 Then the EPC Tag URI is a member of the set denoted by the EPC Pattern URI if and 2097 only if Ci matches Pi for all $1 \le i \le n$ .
+- Pi is a GS3A3Component, ADIExtendedComponent, or ADIComponent, and Ci is equal to Pi, character for character; or - Pi is a CAGECodeOrDODAAC, and Ci is equal to Pi; or - Pi is a RangeComponent [lo-hi], and $lo \le Ci \le hi$; or - Pi is a StarComponent (and Ci is anything at all) - Then the EPC Tag URI is a member of the set denoted by the EPC Pattern URI if and - 2178 only if Ci matches Pi for all $1 \le i \le n$.

-14 EPC Binary Encoding 2098
+2179 14 EPC Binary Encoding